agutieda/R-DEU/CB/README.md

 in which they should be run:

-1. The folder "**0-Prepare-Data**" contains R code to load and process the file "dataset.dta" containing data from the replication files of the paper *"Risk Preferences Are Not Time Preferences"* by James Andreoni and Charles Sprenger (American Economic Review, 2012).
+1. The folder "**0-Prepare-Data**" contains R code to load and process the file "dataset.dta". which contains data from the replication files of the paper *"Risk Preferences Are Not Time Preferences"* by James Andreoni and Charles Sprenger (American Economic Review, 2012).

-   This file can be obtained directly from the subfolder "Data" in replication material of the paper available [here](https://www.aeaweb.org/articles?id=10.1257/aer.102.7.3357).
+   This file can be obtained directly from the subfolder "Data" in the replication material of the paper available [here](https://www.aeaweb.org/articles?id=10.1257/aer.102.7.3357).

    With "dataset.dta" in subfolder "input", run the R script `RUN.R` to process